matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 ## Compile and Deploy the Contracts

 The script below deploys the ERC20 (mockUSDC), Greeter and the Paymaster contract.
 It also creates an empty wallet and mints 5k `mockUSDC` tokens for the paymaster to use at a later step.
-It also sends 0.05 eth to the paymaster contract so it can pay for the transactions.
+Finally, it also sends 0.05 ETH to the paymaster contract so it can pay for the transactions.

 The script also calls the `setDapiProxy` to set the proxy addresses for the required dAPIs on-chain.
 It also sets the `greeting`.